Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 _The packages in the main Debian and Ubuntu archives only ship with GNU Octave support, hence the package to install is_ **`octave-psychtoolbox-3`**.
-Use the script `DownloadAdditionsForNeuroDebian` after the package installation to post-install our Matlab versions of the binary MEX routines as well, should you need Matlab support.
-In general using the NeuroDebian repo above is more convenient and provides up to date packages for Octave and Matlab.
+In general using the NeuroDebian repo above is more convenient and provides up to date packages for Octave and Matlab, but the distribution packages will do for a quick test drive, e.g., from within a Live system for quick compatibility testing.

 The advantage of the above repositories is that third-party dependencies are automatically installed by the package manager.